IELTS Reading Strategies: An Excellent Guide

 IELTS Academic Reading Format

 The Academic Reading section consists of three long texts and 40 questions in total.
 The texts can vary from descriptive to factual or analytical.
-The articles are usually taken from newspapers, magazines, or books.
+The articles are usually taken from books, magazines, or newspapers.
 They are suitable for people who do not specialize in certain areas but plan to enter the university or seek professional registration.

 The participants have 60 minutes to complete this part.
 Each exam question is worth one mark.